'Terrified' resident tells Kesgrave shooting trial that boy 'pointed gun at me'

 "I thought I was going to be shot at.
 I thought he was going to blow the window out."

-The court heard that Mr Fay moved away from the window and called the emergency services before leaving his property and seeing a silver Saab being driven towards Through Jollys.
+The court heard that he moved away from the window and called the emergency services before leaving his property and seeing a silver Saab being driven towards Through Jollys.

 Ms Karmy Jones opened the case for the prosecution last week by alleging that the boy took his father's car, drove to Friends Walk and shot the other boy in the face at close-range with his grandfather's shotgun.